casistack/cardanoledgerstate/README.md

 Modify this accordingly to suite your needs.
 The comms between all my nodes and transfer is locked down to specific IP's and ports.

+This repo clone includes some IOHK files used to build docker images.
+Technically , the only files required are the .sh a, docker-compose.yml

 ### Automation steps achived

 1. using cron , create and start a cardano-node on mainnet